wihbit/used_car_market/README.md

 ### How do used cars depreciate?
 **By mileage:**
-- Used cars steadly lose value as mileage and age increase
+- Used cars steadily lose value as mileage and age increase
 - Averaging data across all years, makes, and models, cars lose about $1,200 in value per 10,000 miles

 **By body type**